Eye colds: Are they “pink eye” or something else?

 Is there an “eye cold season”?

 Just like there is a cold and flu season, there is a conjunctivitis season.
 And, not surprisingly, they happen around the same time — late fall and early spring.
-You can definitely catch an eye cold or another type of conjunctivitis any time of year, but according to SightMD, cases of conjunctivitis ramp up right along with cases of colds and the flu.
+You can definitely catch an eye cold or another type of conjunctivitis any time of year.
+But cases of conjunctivitis ramp up right along with cases of colds and the flu.

 Conjunctivitis itself is extremely contagious, and it is spread in much the same way as colds and the flu.
 If someone who has it touches their eyes and then doesn’t wash their hands, they can easily spread it to others just by shaking hands or touching doorknobs, toys or other surfaces.